cwcentral/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Again, like the advanced lane-finding project, image quality (lighting, contrast, viewing angle) was critical and a major problem using this method.
+Lighting contributed to sensitive search results: slight adjustments to the sliding window technique either resulted in a large number of false positives or not vehicle detected at all.

+It appeared the white cars were hard to detect, such that techiques used in the advanced lane finding project could be used here.

+Speed vs accuracy during classification is important, and I choose to bias accuracy over speed.
+If I choose speed I would have likely gotten more false positives.
+Regardless, the sliding window approach is somewhat inefficient as it requires multiple searches to get a consensus, hence why I had to implement multiple calls to find_cars().

+Lastly, with my filtering and averaging techniques, this fairly worked well on this type of road: a straight lane.
+My cars switching lanes or large cruves in the lane would likely cause my pipeline to generate lots of false positives and fail.

+As for comparsion to a CNN approach, the CNN will better indentify cars much faster and can leverage better computation resources.
+The SVM technique can be used as an additional too to identify false positives.